Philadelphia Brain Injury Attorney

 • Manufacturers of defective products or equipment – companies that produce unsafe helmets, sporting gear, or other equipment that contribute to brain injury

-At Morris Wilson Knepp Jacquette, P.C., we help victims and families determine whether negligence played a role in their injury.
+The birth injury lawyer in Philadelphia at Morris Wilson Knepp Jacquette, P.C., helps victims and families determine whether negligence played a role in their injury.
 If a person, company, or organization is found responsible, you may be able to pursue compensation for medical expenses, ongoing care, lost wages, and other losses.

 How Are Brain Injuries Defined?